is your most important asset.

 August 19, 2016

 August 10, 2016

 With his 25 years in the media and entertainment sector, Ed is a recognized expert on intellectual property, privacy, and media law and has extensive experience building revenue from content and other IP.
 His clients turn to him to be outside general counsel, for specific matters, and to handle issues through settlement or litigation.
-Ed started Klaris Law in 2014 when he saw a need for a true boutique firm, with flexible pricing, providing deep knowledge in a complicated sector.

-Prior to this, Ed served as General Counsel for The New Yorker from 2000-2006; he was media counsel at ABC, Inc. from 1997-2000, and a litigator at Davis Wright Tremaine LLP from 1992-1997.
+Ed has served as General Counsel for The New Yorker, media counsel at ABC, Inc., and as a litigator at Davis Wright Tremaine LLP.